This post may contain affiliate links, for more information see our disclaimer.

 The return on equity is the return a shareholder receives.
 It is calculated by dividing the net income by the shareholder’s equity.

-High ROE indicates a company is producing good returns for the shareholders.
+High ROE indicates a company is producing excellent returns for the shareholders.
 Low ROE can indicate poor performance or poor management.

 Qualitative Fundamental Factors